-Bunting Program for Non-Traditional Students
+Bunting Program for Adult Women Students

 Benefits of the Mary I. Bunting Program:

-- Dedicated scholarships for mature women students;
+- Dedicated scholarships for adult women students;

 - Mentoring, career planning, and personal support that focuses on adult women’s lifestyles and needs;

-- The Sophia Club, an organization run for and by Bunting students;
+- The Sophia Club, an organization run for and by Bunting Students;